trisfaizal/Marketing-Site/src/_posts/2019-09-30-exploring-subpaths.md

 Now anything beginning with the path `/blog/` is handled by the second site, everything else is handled by the first.

-One thing to keep in mind is CloudCannon isn't rewriting URLs (at this stage), so all links on the second site needs to be prepended with `/blog/` (or whatever your subpath is) using Jekyll's [baseurl](https://jekyllrb.com/docs/configuration/options/#serve-command-options) or some other method.
+CloudCannon doesn't rewrite you generate so all links on the second site needs to be prepended with `/blog/` (or whatever your subpath is) using Jekyll's [baseurl](https://jekyllrb.com/docs/configuration/options/#serve-command-options) or some other method.

 ## Wrapping up

-Subpaths allow you to split complex sites into smaller, more manageable chunks.
+Subpaths allow you to split large sites into smaller, more manageable chunks.
+We hope this helps you create more complex sites on CloudCannon.
-Thanks to our customers for suggesting and testing this feature!